-Jordan is a tolerant, Islamic state that welcomes all religions.
+Jordan is a tolerant Islamic state that welcomes all religions.
 Religion is an open and well-conversed aspect of Jordanian life, with numerous missionary groups in the country.
 Muslims account for 93 % of Jordan’s population, 93% of which are Sunni Muslims.
-There is a Christian minority of about 6 % with 1% representing other religions.
-Cities in the south of Jordan, have the highest percentage of Muslims.
+There is a Christian minority of about 6 %, with 1% representing other religions.
+Cities in the south of Jordan have the highest percentage of Muslims.
 Christians, living mostly in Amman, Fuhais, Madaba, Al-Salt, Kerak, or at the Jordan Valley.

-Jordan has a combination of Mediterranean and arid desert climates, with Mediterranean climates prevailing in the north (like Ajloun sitting 1,200 m above sea level) and west of the country (with a rainy season from November to April), while the majority of the country is desert (with hot, dry summers and short, cool winters).
+Jordan has a combination of Mediterranean and arid desert climates, with Mediterranean climates prevailing in the north (like Ajloun sitting 1,200 m above sea level) and west of the country (with a rainy season from November to April), while the majority of the country is desert (with hot, dry summers and short, cold winters).

 You will be surprised at how many people speak English!

 Arabic is the official language, but English is widely spoken among the middle and upper classes.

 There is one dish you should be familiar with!

 Mansaf is Jordan’s national dish made of lamb cooked in a fermented, dried yogurt sauce and served with rice in a sizeable Bedouin-style platter.